giorgospanay/sd-fair-mod/README.md

 * `s_fair_sc.py`: Code for the Scalable Fair Spectral Clustering (sFairSC) algorithm, translated from the original MATLAB version of the code in https://github.com/jiiwang/scalable_fair_spectral_clustering.
 Credit for the algorithm goes to the original authors:

 <a id="1">[1]</a>
-Ji Wang et al. (2023)
+Ji Wang et al. (2023).
-Scalable Spectral Clustering with Group Fairness Constraints Proceedings of The 26th International Conference on Artificial Intelligence and Statistics
+Scalable Spectral Clustering with Group Fairness Constraints.
+Proceedings of The 26th International Conference on Artificial Intelligence and Statistics.